 Cash Bond – A person (such as a friend or relative of the defendant) posts the full amount of the bond in cash on the defendant’s behalf.
 Typically, the bond money is refunded once the case is closed out, provided the defendant did not miss any of his or her court dates.

 Surety Bond – Surety bonds usually go through bonding companies.
 A person acting on the defendant’s behalf pays a bonding company a portion of the bond (usually around 10% – 12%, although this may vary), and the bonding company pledges to pay the remainder of the bond if the defendant fails to appear.
 The bonding company is then responsible for ensuring the defendant’s presence in court.
 Most of the time, the person who originally paid the bonding company does not get a full refund once the case is closed out, because the bonding company keeps the initially paid 10% – 12% as their fee.

 Own Recognizance (OR) Bond – In an OR bond, essentially a person need only sign his or her name in order to be released.
 He or she must still show up for any future court dates.

 Property Bond – If a person’s family has no money to post bond, they may pledge property as collateral to ensure that the person shows up for court.

-Please do not hesitate to contact me with further questions
+Please do not hesitate to contact me with further questions.

+I offer free consultations to potential clients because I believe that people charged with crimes in Georgia have the right to know their options.
 If you have additional questions regarding your case, please do not hesitate to contact me today.
 I have extensive experience with prosecutors and police officers around the state.
 I can assist you with your case and will work to receive the best possible outcome on your case.
 Please contact me today for a free consultation.